 Confession: I don’t like open water, I hate getting my face wet, and my idea of a swim is to the other side of the pool for a glass of ice-cold pink lemonade.

 So when I found myself fighting seasickness, on a sailboat, in the middle of the Pacific Ocean, sporting an anti-jellyfish-sting suit—I had to do a bit of a double-take.
 What exactly had I signed myself up for?

 The thing was, I hadn’t exactly signed myself up.
 Back in June, I had decided on a weekend in Cairns to celebrate my 23rd birthday.
 When I realized a couple of girlfriends were heading up that same weekend, I booked in on the sailing, snorkeling and scuba diving trip they were on without doing any research.
 Then Tiger Airways cancelled my flight, I stayed home, they went and I wallowed in my misery and refused to listen to their tales of the epic reef until my trip was rebooked five months later.
-Instead of finding winter train holidays, I decided to kick off my post-Melbourne life with by finally ticking skydiving and scuba diving off my Australia bucket list.
+I decided to kick off my post-Melbourne life with by finally ticking skydiving and scuba diving off my Australia bucket list.

 Even though I stepped onto Coral Sea Dreaming with a bit of hesitation–my friend’s only advice had been to take them up on their offers of seasickness tablets early, and often–the two-day trip was a fabulous way to experience the Great Barrier Reef.

 “Keeping a respectful distance on the surface, I have watched underwater scenery and fish with joy all these years,” writes Martha Gellhorn in Travels with Myself and Another.
 “It is not that easy in life to find an unfailing source of joy.”